Capitol Riot Control

 Public buildings, especially the Capitol, should be modified to permit the rapid and efficient movement of normal and emergency traffic, combined with permanent or rapidly deployable features to frustrate, inhibit, confuse, delay, restrict or redirect trespassers.
 Windows, especially outside windows, should have unbreakable, bullet resistant panes, solidly glazed.
 All doors, especially those with a light or window, should be substantial enough to prevent even determined attempts at unauthorized entry, and should be capable of being locked from the areas they isolate without a key.
 Consideration should be given to remote or automatic opening and closing of doors, with local override possible with a key or remote control.
 Locking devices or mechanisms should be sufficiently robust to prevent damage or defeat.
 Inconspicuous emergency doors should be installed, the purpose of which would be to close and seal normally open passageways and to compartmentalize and isolate large areas.

 The large, ornate architectural features of the Capitol lend themselves to innovative modification to restrict movement of crowds.
-Virtually any surface, including walls railings, picture frames, statuary, and other objects of art, can be generously studded with nearly invisible electrodes that would function as unobtrusive tasers or electric fences.
+Virtually any surface, including walls, railings, picture frames, statuary, and other objects of art, can be generously studded with nearly invisible electrodes that would function as unobtrusive tasers or electric fences.
 Surfaces normally out of reach could be equipped with frangible, sharp and/or barbed projections to make using them as climbing handholds impossible.

 The large, ornate architectural features of the Capitol lend themselves